dannguyen/journalism-syllabi/README.md

 <a href="http://kpq.github.io/sherp-31/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course teaches some of the skills and techniques necessary for using statistical information effectively in science journalism.
-Obtaining, interpreting, visualizing and displaying data are essential skills for journalists in the 21st Century, especially those who cover scientific and technical ...</em></p>
+        This course teaches some of the skills and techniques necessary for using statistical information effectively in science journalism.
+Obtaining, interpreting, visualizing and displaying data are essential skills for journalists in the 21st Century, especially those who cover scientific and technical
+        </small></p>

         <p>Instructors: Kevin Quealy</p>
     </td>
     <td>
-        New York University
+        <small>New York University</small>
     </td>
   </tr>